tcbrindle/NanoRange/README.md

  * `front_insert_iterator`
  * `back_insert_iterator`
  * `insert_iterator`
+ * `istream_iterator`
  * `ostream_iterator`
+ * `istreambuf_iterator`
  * `ostreambuf_iterator`

-The remaining adaptors (namely `move_iterator`, `istream_iterator` and `istreambuf_iterator`) have not yet been implemented, but the existing STL versions can be used with NanoRange algorithms.

-In addition, NanoRange provides an implementation of `subrange` from [P0789][P0789].
+In addition, NanoRange provides an implementation of `subrange` from [P0789].
 This can be used to turn an iterator/sentinel pair into in range, or as a `span`-like view of a subset of another range.

 ### Algorithms ###

 #### Range-based overloads ####

-NanoRange implements constrained version of all the algorithms from [P0896][P0896], including range-based overloads.
+NanoRange provides range-based overloads of all the algorithms in `<algorithm>`.
 This means that you can finally say

 ```cpp
 std::vector<int> vec{5, 4, 3, 2, 1};